 The basic theory of the R-2R ladder network is that current flowing through any input resistor (2R) encounters two possible paths at the far end.
 The effective resistances of both paths are the same (also 2R), so the incoming current splits equally along both paths.
 The half-current that flows back towards lower orders of magnitude does not reach the op amp, and therefore has no effect on the output voltage.
 The half that takes the path towards the op amp along the ladder can affect the output.
 The inverting input of the op-amp is at virtual earth.
-Current flowing in the ladder network is therefore unaffected by switch elements of the If we label the bits (or inputs) bit 1 to bit N the output voltage caused by connecting a particular with grounded bit to Vr all other bits is: Vout where N is the bit number.
-For bit 1, Vout =Vr/2, for bit 2, Vout =Vr/4 etc. Since an R/2R ladder is a linear circuit, we can apply the principle of superposition to calculate Vout.
-The expected output voltage is calculated by summing the effect of all bits connected to An R/2R ladder of 4 bits would have a full-scale output voltage of 1/2 + 1/4 + 1/8 + 1/16 = 15 Vr/16or 0.9375 volts (if Vr=1 volt) while a 10bit R/2R ladder would have a full-scale output voltage of 0.99902 (if Vr=1 volt).
+Current flowing in the of the ladder network is therefore unaffected elements by switch positions.
+If we label the bits (or inputs) bit 1 to bit N the output voltage caused by connecting a particular bit to Vr with all other bits grounded is: Vout Vr/2N= where N is the bit number.
+For bit 1, Vout =Vr/2, for bit 2, Vout = Vr/4 etc. Since an R/2R ladder is a linear circuit, we can apply the principle of superposition to calculate Vout.
+The expected output voltage is calculated by summing the effect of all bits connected to An R/2R ladder of 4 bits would have a full-scale output voltage of 1/2 + 1/4 + 1/8 + 1/16 = 15Vr/16 or 0.9375 volts (if Vr=1 volt) while a 10bit R/2R ladder would have a full-scale output voltage of 0.99902 (if Vr=1 volt).